axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 * **Managed course areas:** The user is able to logon to the configured course areas.
 * **Results recipient:** When active, the race's results (photos) will be sent to this mail.

-### Racing Procedure

-* **Overwrite Racing Procedure**: Selecting this option will let the app preselect your overwrite racing procedure regardless of the regatta's configuration and the history of the race's procedures.
-* Configuration of procedure: Each racing procedure has some options to be configured.
-Keep in mind that changing these options will have an effect on _new_ racing procedures (ongoing race with no change in their racing procedure will keep the old settings!)

 ### Course Designer

-* **Overwrite Course Designer**: See overwrite of racing procedure.
 * Configuration of designers: Each designer has some options to be configured.

+### Regatta Configuration (default)

+* **Default racing procedure:** the app will preselect the chosen racing procedure for all races, whose specific regatta configuration (see down) overwrites this.
+* **Default course designer:** the app will preselect the chosen course designer for all races, whose specific regatta configuration (see down) overwrites this.
+* Configuration of procedure: Each racing procedure has some options to be configured.
+An option value applies to all races, whose specific regatta configuration doesn't have this option set.

+Keep in mind that changing these options in the app will only have an effect on _new_ racing procedures (ongoing race with no change in their racing procedure will keep the old settings).

-## Configuration of regattas
+## Regatta Configuration (specific)

 For races attached to a regatta (i.e. RegattaLeaderboard) you are able to configure certain options _per-regatta_.
 The regatta's configuration is fetched by the app together with the race information on logon.

-In the **Regatta** tab of the AdminConsole select click on the **Edit **action of the regatta to be configured.
-You are able to configure the following options:
+In the **Regatta** tab of the AdminConsole click the **Edit** action of the regatta to be configured.
+If you check **Set regatta configuration** this configuration will overwrite any device configuration.

 * **Regatta's default racing procedure:** the app will preselect the chosen racing procedure for all races of this regatta. _This option will have no effect when **Overwrite Racing Procedure** is set in the device's configuration_.
 * **Regatta's default course designer:** the app will preselect the chosen course designer for all races of this regatta.
 This option will have no effect when **Overwrite Course Designer** is set in the device's configuration.